famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect any GND on the Arduino Uno to a 1k resistor and other end of resistor to the negative/short end on the red LED (you can just twist these together in a pinch)
 -  Connect USB type B to power source (does not currently use USB for data/communication)
 -  Connect null modem cable between TTL adapter and PC
 -  If you're using a virtual machine, pass through the COM port to your VM.
 It's better not to pass through the USB to serial device directly.
-This is verified to work in VMWare Workstation.
+This is verified to work in [VMWare Workstation][VMWare].

 ## How to use
-Use as you would the official Datalink Notebook Adapter, following in-app directions.<br>
+Use as you would the official Datalink Notebook Adapter, following in-app directions.<br><br>
 You may need to shield the watch sensor from interference, like modern LED lightbulbs or even monitors. <br><br>
 <b>Update</b>: You no longer need to reset the board after each usage.
 It should behave now just like the official adapter, but it's possible you may need to adjust the the inactivity timeout if it keeps failing after a successful first use.

 ## To-Do List

-The project as-is primarily works as a direct replacement for the original hardware, but a compact modern solution would be nice: <br>
+The project as-is primarily works as a direct replacement for the original hardware, but a compact board that has a built-in red LED and uses just one USB cable would be ideal. <br>
 -  Right now, directly using the Arduino USB for serial communication won't work.
 The official software does not parse the responses from the Arduino's hardware serial.
 It only responds to the software serial library's write command, not even serial print.
-Ideally for modern usage, eliminating TTL or DB9 would be more convenient and cheaper to build, but I have yet to get this to work.
+For modern usage, eliminating the TTL adapter or DB9 would be more convenient and cheaper to build, but I have yet to get this to work.
--  I would also like to test this on a smaller board that maybe has a built-in LED for convenience.
+-  Once hardware serial works, I would also like to test this on a smaller board that has a built-in red LED for even more convenience.

 ## Special Thanks
 - [Antti Huhtala][Antti]